721 Hub

 Four major 1031 destination states impose no personal income tax on capital gains from real estate sales.
 The mechanics differ by state, and out-of-state buyers face distinct considerations in each market.

-By J. Aldricht Finch, Strategy Editor · April 25, 2026
+721 Hub · April 25, 2026

 When a California, New York, or Oregon investor executes a and selects a replacement property in Texas, Florida, Nevada, or Washington, one of the secondary motivations is often eliminating future state capital gains exposure.
-These four states impose no personal income tax -- meaning eventual gain recognized on a future taxable sale of the replacement property will be subject only to federal tax, not state tax.
+These four states impose no personal income tax, meaning eventual gain recognized on a future taxable sale of the replacement property will be subject only to federal tax, not state tax.

 The savings can be material.
 California's top capital gains rate is 13.3% (the same rate as ordinary income).
 A $2 million gain recognized in Texas rather than California saves $266,000 in state tax.
-For investors who expect continued appreciation on replacement property and are planning for an eventual taxable exit, the state of situs is a meaningful variable.

 FIGURE A · State Tax Treatment by Replacement Property Location